Poisson Multi-Bernoulli Approximations for Multiple Extended Object Filtering: Extended Object PMB Filter

+The third challenge is about how to merge the selected local hypothesis densities into one, such that each Bernoulli component in (\ref{eq:mbmdensity}) only corresponds to a single local hypothesis.
+The single Bernoulli approximation of a Bernoulli mixture can be obtained by taking the weighted sum of different parameters.
+The approximate Bernoulli component, without further approximation, then contains a single object density collecting mixture components that can be arbitrarily dissimilar.
+It is usually more desirable to represent the single object density using a unimodal distribution, which simplifies computation and permits closed-form evaluation of objectives, such as the KLD.
+In extended object filtering, the merging of different single object densities is typically achieved by KLD minimisation, see, e.g., \cite{phdextended,gammareduction}.

-We illustrate these three major challenges with the following example. \begin{example} Consider a two-dimensional scenario shown in Fig. \ref{fig:example}, with an MBM posterior that contains three global hypotheses.
-For simplicity, we assume that each Bernoulli has existence probability equal to one.
-In this scenario, two targets detected for the first time are closely spaced, and therefore it is ambiguous whether there are two closely spaced new targets or one bigger new target.
+We illustrate these challenges with the following example. \begin{example} Consider the scenario shown in Fig. \ref{fig:example}, with an MBM representing three global hypotheses.
+For simplicity, we assume that there is no misdetection, and that each Bernoulli representing an object has probability of existence equal to one.
+The two objects that are detected for the first time are closely-spaced, so it is difficult to tell whether there are two closely-spaced new objects or one larger new object.

-The first challenge is determining how to choose the number of Bernoullis in the approximating MB.
-In this example, it may be reasonable to have two Bernoullis corresponding to the two predicted tracks.
-However, since the new tracks in the three global hypotheses are not all the same, it is nontrivial to select the total number of Bernoullis to include in the approximating density.
+The first challenge is determining how to choose the number of Bernoullis in the approximate MB.
+In this example, the MBM contains seven Bernoulli components, but each global hypothesis contains local hypotheses corresponding to non-existent objects.
+Thus, it is non-trivial to select the number of Bernoulli components in the approximate MB.

-The second challenge is determining how to select the Bernoulli components to be merged.
-For example, when creating approximating Bernoullis for existing tracks, it could then make sense to merge $f^{1,1}(\mathbf{X}^1)$, $f^{2,1}(\mathbf{X}^1)$ and $f^{3,2}(\mathbf{X}^2)$ into one Bernoulli and $f^{1,2}(\mathbf{X}^2)$, $f^{2,2}(\mathbf{X}^2)$ and $f^{3,1}(\mathbf{X}^1)$ into a second, but it is generally non-trivial to select which Bernoullis, in the different hypotheses, to merge.
-The problem becomes more complicated when we consider the approximation of new tracks, since the number of approximating Bernoullis representing new potentially detected targets is yet to be decided.
+The second challenge is determining how to select the local hypothesis densities to be merged.
+For example, when creating approximate Bernoulli components for previously detected objects, we may merge $f^{1,1}(\cdot)$ and $f^{2,2}(\cdot)$ into one, but we may also merge $f^{1,1}(\cdot)$ and $f^{1,2}(\cdot)$ into one.
+The problem becomes more complicated when we consider how to form approximate Bernoulli components corresponding to the newly detected objects.

-The third challenge is determining how to merge the selected Bernoullis.
-For example, if we choose to merge $f^{1,1}(\mathbf{X}^1)$, $f^{2,1}(\mathbf{X}^1)$ and $f^{3,2}(\mathbf{X}^1)$, then we should seek for accurate merging techniques so that the approximating Bernoulli can retain as much information as possible from these three Bernoullis. \\\IEEEQEDopen \end{example}
+The third challenge is determining how to merge the selected local hypothesis densities.
+For example, if we choose to merge $f^{1,1}(\cdot)$ and $f^{2,2}(\cdot)$, we would like the information loss due to merging to be minimised. \end{example}